 Our preferred accommodation

 Beach hotel - On the beachA small hotel with a very good position on Puerto Villamil's wide beach, not far from the muelle (pier) where the larger boats arrive.
-There are good views from the roof terrace.
-Restaurant.
+It has a fresh water swimming pool and restaurant, and there are good views from the roof terrace.

 Beach hotel - On the beachProbably the most comfortable hotel on Isabela Island, surrounded by the coastal wetlands and overlooking a beach.
-There is a hot tub on the roof with fantastic views and on the ground floor is a pool and bar.
+There is a hot tub on the roof with fantastic views, and on the ground floor there is a pool and bar.